 Our mystery microbe aligns with these characteristics in these ways nearly identically.
 (Depending on your interpretation of some of our results.)

+In comparing the picture of Streptomyces to our unknown microbe taken on day one, there is a strong argument to be made that there is a similarity.
+Both display similar pleomorphic shapes, with a mysterious round white center.
 Further investigations need to be done to confirm this information, but I believe we are on the right track.
 Streptomyces are reported as having no flagella, so next week we will preform a motility stain which will help in supporting or ending our case for the unknown soil microbe being Streptomyces.

 Join us next time as Devin Breaks it down and discusses Motility and our Flagella Stain!
 Is our mystery microbe flagellin?